 - Overnight: Our sophisticated security system locks all external doors in the evening and unlocks them automatically in the morning.
 If residents return after doors are locked, please ring the bell outside the front door to gain entry.

 BEING GOOD NEIGHBOURS

-Please do not smoke within our building - we do have a smoking area in the patio outside the sun-lounge.
+Please do not smoke within our building.
 We ask that you respect your neighbours by not having your TV or radio on too loudly.